-The Commission may impose admonishment, reprimand and censure.
-After imposing censure, the Commission may recommend suspension or removal of a judge to the Supreme Court.
+Upon finding a violation of the Code, the Commission may impose an admonishment, reprimand, or censure.
+After imposing a censure, the Commission may recommend suspension or removal of a judge to the Supreme Court.
 If the Commission finds disability, it may recommend to the Supreme Court that a judge be retired.